-Argument: File name.Default: No default.
+Argument: File name.

 14.6.1.7 <area-names>

 Description: Used to associate the area numbers in the <area-file> by names.
 If <area-names> is used then only area numbers that are associated with area names will be included in the volume calculations.